Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Table of Contents

-There is a cap on the weekly benefit an employee will receive – it cannot exceed 60 times the minimum wage – but the compensation benefit will be determined on a sliding scale, so lower-paid employees will receive a maximum benefit of up to 95 percent of their regular weekly pay.
+There is a cap on the weekly benefit an employee will receive – it cannot exceed 60 times the current state minimum wage – and the compensation benefit will be determined on a sliding scale, so lower-paid employees will receive a maximum benefit of up to 95 percent of their regular weekly pay.
 The PFML Act in Connecticut contains language indicating that benefits will be reduced if revenue is insufficient.

-What are qualified reasons for taking leave in Connecticut?
+What are Qualified Reasons for Taking Leave in Connecticut?

 Qualified reasons for leave under the Connecticut PFML Act include the existing qualified reasons under the state’s FMLA, with an expansion of the definition of “family member.”
 Qualified reasons include: